-3 Steps to Reduce Bias in Your Technical Screening Process
+3 Steps to Reduce Bias in Your Remote Hiring Process

 Unconscious biases are our brain’s way of organizing large quantities of information.
 But they’re not always fair.
 In fact, this can result in missing highly qualified candidates based on blunt proxies, like the pedigree of their education or brand names on their resume.